 Are you wondering where to get the best breakfast in London?
 You are in the right place.

-In this article, I will walk you through the best breakfast places in London and tell you all you need to know about visiting.
+There are so many great things to do in London, and in this article, I will walk you through the best breakfast places in London and tell you all you need to know about visiting.

 Planning your trip to London last minute?